 - This tutorial is presented for educational purposes only

-- Always test your rules before running them in a production environment
+- Always test the rules before running them in a production environment

-- Understand your Salesforce environment before performing any operations which may affect your data
+- Understand the Salesforce environment before performing any operations that may affect your data

-- BEST PRACTICE: If you are simulating this tutorial you should load from either a Custom Object, or from the MDA.
+- BEST PRACTICE: If you are simulating this tutorial you must load from either a Custom Object, or from MDA.

-- CAUTION: Be careful not to overwrite pre-existing data.
-If your source data is securely stored in a Custom Object or the MDA data should be safe.
+- CAUTION: Ensure not to overwrite pre-existing data.
+If the source data is securely stored in a Custom Object or MDA, data should be safe.

 Step 1 - Gaps Found in Data

-The above image shows data for which there are obvious gaps.
+The above image displays data with obvious gaps.
 Gaps are caused by missing data (NULLs).

-To avoid gaps in data upon load, Best Practice is to load zero values to the date range of interest.
+To avoid gaps in data on load, best practice is to load zero values to the date range of interest.

 Step 2a - Create New Rule